Tom-Nagy/what-you-need/README.md

 Below is a representation of the database used for this project.
 ![Database Design](documentation/data-design/database-design.png)

-* The Category model **must** have a name, friendly name and a boolean field for registered user and the other fields are optional.
-* The Product model **must** have a category, name, friendly_name .................................................

 ### Database Structure

-Django, the framework used for the production of this project, is an MVP: Model View Product/Project ???????
+Django, the framework used for the production of this project, is an MVP: Model View Product.
 This means that the project build with Django is divided in multiple apps.
 Its structure allows separation of concern and provide many built-in features.
 The models define the data-structure.

 * In this project, the following models have been developed: